BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 * `/api/v1/health` endpoint test
 * Invalid image upload rejection test
 * Basic RAG assistant endpoint test
-* Copilot/support-agent medical safety refusal test
+* Copilot/support-agent restricted-request refusal test

 This CI/CD setup supports a valid portfolio claim of automated testing, Docker smoke testing, and Cloud Run deployment for a FastAPI AI inference API.
-The project remains a portfolio AI engineering demo and is not a clinical diagnostic product, not a medical device, and not intended for diagnosis, treatment, or clinical decision-making.
+The project is a portfolio AI engineering demonstration rather than a production decisioning system.
+It is not intended to make autonomous real-world decisions or replace qualified human review.

 ## Environment Variables